Nipple Problems and Discharge

 Ectasia is a benign (noncancerous) breast condition.
 In some cases, ectasia can lead to a blockage of the ducts.
 As a result, fluid may become pooled and leak into the surrounding tissue causing infection, chronic inflammation, or abscesses.
-If an infection (also referred to as periductal mastitis) occurs, it may cause scar tissue to develop, thus drawing the nipple inward.
+If an infection (also referred to as periductal mastitis) happens, it may cause scar tissue to develop, thus drawing the nipple inward.
 In addition, this infection may cause breast pain and thick, sticky nipple discharge.

 Treatment for ectasia

-Specific treatment for ectasia will be determined by your health care provider based on:
+Specific treatment for ectasia will be determined by your healthcare provider based on:

 Your age, overall health, and medical history